angaz/ipfspodcasting/README.md

 configurable time between updates where there was nothing to do.
 So the initial sync is much faster.

-It also uses the HTTP API instead of using subprocesses, which is more likely to work on more systems and requires no dependencies.

 ### NixOS Module

-The Nix Flake also contains a NixOS module, so you can install and configure the updater on your NixOS installation.
+The [Nix Flake][nix-flake] also contains a [NixOS][nixos] module, so you can install and configure the updater on your NixOS installation.

 An example configuration: